LAKE DISTRICT Ghyll Scrambling

 Location: Great Langdale, Stickle barn

-Level: Beginner - Beginners ( suitable for all )
+Level: Beginner - ( suitable for all )

 Action rating :

 Stickle Barn ghyll is located in the stunning Great Langdale valley and offers some incredible views in good or bad weather.
 The ghylls location means that it can be run as a wet or ( relatively ) dry session and can be run in just about any water level.

 The ghyll comes with it fair share of challenges and has a few surprises along the way including a small jump and slides.
 Stickle Barn is ideal for anyone ages 7 upwards.
 All the obstacle can be avoided should you decide you don't want to do a section, which makes it a great beginners ghyll.

 The meeting location has toilets and changing room facility's within the car park.
 This is located right next to the Stickle Barn pub and makes it handy for a beer and grub after your adventure.
 It's ideal for anyone staying in the surrounding area.

 Location: Coniston, Below the "Old man"

 Church beck is situated in the south Lakes right below the Old Man of Coniston and Wetherlam which are both classic Lake District walks .
 Coniston Village is a quirky and pretty village with some amazing places to eat and drink .
 This ghyll is great even if it has been raining alot and is a safe bet even if the weather isn't on your side.
 This ghyll is 100% a wet one and that's what it's all about.
 The "Beck" has some incredible challenges and surprises along the way including big jumps, pools, climbing waterfalls and slides that will get your heart racing.
 Most of the obstacles can be missed out if you choose to.
-This ghyll is incredibly diverse, it can adapted for most timid or the most extreme.
+This ghyll is incredibly diverse, it can adapted for the most timid or the most extreme.
 We run the ghyll during the warmer months April - September.
 The Meeting Location is at the Old Furness road car parK right opposite the small industrial estate.
-There some free parking space however its always worth having some change just incase these are taken .
+There are some free parking spots however its always worth having some change just in case these are taken .